PiRogueToolSuite/piroguetoolsuite.github.io/content/blog/Monthly report #28 - 2024-05/index.md

 If the command does not return `PRETTY_NAME="Debian GNU/Linux 12 (bookworm)"`, the latest version of PiRogue OS has to be installed, this guide explains [how to setup a PiRogue](https://pts-project.org/guides/g1/).
 We suggest to use another SD-card than the one already used by the PiRogue.
 Once the latest image has be flashed on a new SD-card, simply replace the "old" SD-card by the new one.

 ## Colander
-Nothing notable has been done this month.
+Nothing noteworthy has been done this month.

 ## Community and outreach
 We attended the CiviCERT in-person meeting and we've received countless positive feedbacks on PTS.